What is Terraform: Everything You Need to Know

 What is Terraform used for?

 One of the main functions of Terraform is for public cloud provisioning on one of the major providers.
-Providing an IaC for services such as AWS and Azure has -- and will continue to be -- the main focus of Terraform.
+Providing an IaC for services such as AWS and Azure has been and will continue to be the main focus of Terraform.
 Terraform enables the use of these public clouds via a provider, a plugin that wraps existing APIs and languages like Azure Bicep, and creates Terraform syntax.

 The second main use for Terraform is to facilitate multi-cloud deployments.
 One of the main draws of Terraform is that it performs across all cloud providers simultaneously, unlike some of its other IaC competitors.
 The capability to deploy resources into multiple cloud providers is critical because engineers can utilize the same syntax without familiarizing themselves with multiple tools and technologies.